whatminjacodes/drag-and-drop-example-android/README.md

-# stretching-app
+# drag-and-drop-example-android
-A small project to practice native Android development.
+A small project to test creating drag and drop functionality to a recyclerview list.